Share this article

 Location: 104 Oak St, Oakland, CA 94607, United States

-The best dog-friendly bars in San Francisco
+Dog-friendly bars in San Francisco

-It’s no secret that dogs simply love the beach, and luckily for you and your canine companion, there are a number of dog beaches in San Francisco.
+It’s no secret that dogs simply love the beach, and luckily for you and your canine companion, there are a number of dog-friendly beaches in San Francisco.
 So, as part of your city exploration of dog-friendly San Francisco, head to one of the beaches below that welcome dogs.
-And remember, always check the rules when planning your trip, and be sure to stick to the correct trails, or you could face a ticket.
+And remember, always check the rules when planning your trip, and be sure to stick to the correct trails, or you could get a ticket.

 Tips for pet parents

-For pet parents like you living in San Francisco, it should hopefully be clear by now that there is a lot to do with dogs.
+For pet parents living in San Francisco, it should hopefully be clear by now that there is a lot to do with dogs.
 From dog-friendly cafes to local dog meet-ups, restaurants and bars, you aren’t short of places to enjoy with your furry friend.

 But what happens when the time comes to take a vacation, away from your home in San Francisco?
-Well did you know that vets agree pets are happier kept in the comfort of home?
+Well did you know that many vets agree pets are happier kept in the comfort of home?

 So if you’re heading off for vacation any time soon, click below to find out how welcoming a house sitter in San Francisco works.

-How to connect with pet sitters in San Francisco
+Connect with pet sitters in SF

 How it works